Ten Challenging Riddles to Put Your Brain to the Test

 There’s nothing like solving riddles to exercise your mind and keep it active.
-To get your brain moving, try doing these mental riddles that will test your mind, make you think, and have a good time.
+Thus, to get your brain moving, try doing these mental riddles that will test your mind, make you think, and have a good time.
 Also, they’ll help test your reasoning ability.
-Can you solve them?
+So, can you solve them?
 Find out for yourself!

 John’s father tells his son that he’ll give him two bills.
-He says, “Between the two, they add up to six dollars, but one of them is not a dollar.”
+He says, “Between the two, they add up to six dollars, but one of them isn’t a dollar.”

 What are the two bills?